MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/splitfunction.md

 ---
 # split()

-Splits a given string according to a given delimiter and returns a string array with the conatined substrings.
+Splits a given string according to a given delimiter and returns a string array with the contained substrings.

 Optionally, a specific substring can be returned if exists.